-How I Choose My Tropical Water Land-Based Fishing Spots
+How I Choose the Best Land-Based Fishing Spots

-As an avid land-based angler, choosing the right tropical water fishing spot is a key part of the adventure.
-Tropical waters offer some of the world’s most diverse and exciting fishing opportunities, particularly for Giant Trevally (GT), one of the most powerful and sought-after species for sport fishing.
-Here’s how I go about selecting the best spots for land-based fishing in tropical environments.
+Most fisherman would agree that choosing the right fishing spot is the a key part of every successful fishing trip.
+I like to fish mostly in tropical waters as they offer a huge variety of species with some of the world’s most diverse and exciting fishing opportunities, particularly for Giant Trevally.
+GT are one of the most powerful and sought-after species for sport fishing, perfect fish for catch and release.
+Here’s how I go about selecting the best spots for land-based fishing in specifically in tropical waterways!

 2. Water Currents & Ocean Depths